 Even though it is in a simplified and abstract form, you can’t help but think you are really staring at something that is essentially equivalent to the sort of stack that we use now to write programs, though of course modern tools support programs on a much larger scale and are much much much easier to use.
 All that is missing is the hardware platform on which to actually run the programs.
 The software engineer in me finds this much more fascinating than the rest of the paper, even though the rest of the paper essentially lays down the entire theoretical foundations of the entire field.

 Turing takes his abstraction and uses it to prove the main theoretical results in the paper:

-First, that the halting problem is undecidable.
-That is, you cannot build a general program that can decide whether any other program will halt or not.
+First, that something equivalent to the halting problem is undecidable.
+That is, you cannot build a general program that can decide whether any other program will reach a particular predefined state or behavior, or not.
 He does this using the same sort of diagonalization argument that Gödel used.
 The proof as presented is a bit different in style than the standard proof you see in modern texts.
-It's interesting to wrap your head around it.
+It’s interesting to wrap your head around it.

 Second, he showed that you cannot use one of his machines to solve Hilbert’s decidability problem.
 He does this by reducing the issue to a version of the halting problem.

 Finally, as I mentioned, he shows that his machines and the λ-calculus are equivalent.